History of Toledo Botanical Garden

 The new millennium turned the TBG Board’s thoughts to updating the 1986 Master Plan and creating a long-range plan for 2000-2005.
-Creating a nationally recognized museum where the community can enrich their lives through gardens, the arts, and nature became a top priority.
-Since 2000, the Board has taken responsibility for raising 85% of TBG’s $1.3 million annual budget and hiring the majority of the plant curation staff, a task left to the City in prior years.
+Creating a nationally recognized garden where the community can enrich their lives through gardens, the arts, and nature became a top priority.
+In 2000 the Board began taking responsibility for raising 85% of TBG’s $1.3 million annual budget and hiring the majority of the plant curation staff, a task left to the City in prior years.
 They also created a collections master plan, conservation plan, and curation standards for the living collections with the help of an Institute of Museum and Library Services Conservation Grant.
 In 2004, the Board was awarded the National Association of Plant Collection Consortium’s prestigious accreditation for TBG’s Hosta Collection.
 As such, TBG is one of only a few gardens nationwide to achieve this recognition and only one of two for a non-woody plant collection.
 The following year, the Garden was approved to receive an Economic Development Initiative grant from the U.S. Department of Housing and Urban Development to fund the construction of a new Bancroft Street entryway into the Garden.
 Also in 2005, an additional greenhouse bay was added to accommodate TBG’s growing relationship with the USDA’s Agricultural Research Service.

 Excitement abounded in 2006, as the Garden became a public/private partnership between the Metroparks of the Toledo Area and the Toledo Botanical Garden Board, Inc. in collaboration with the City of Toledo.
-Toledo GROWs began receiving United Way funding and boasted over 40 community gardens throughout the area.
+The Toledo GROWs program began receiving United Way funding and boasted over 40 community gardens throughout the area.
 The Toledo Community Foundation and other granting organizations agreed to fund long-deferred maintenance priorities on the property.
 Meanwhile, the Bancroft Street entryway was completed and unveiled and the Garden began preparing for a new site master planning process.